temur-kh/generated-painting/README.md

 # Application of Genetic Algorithms to Generating Paintings

+Genetic algorithms are frequently applied to optimization tasks because they can discover optimal arrangements without fundamental knowledge of decisions done.
+These algorithms can find optimal solutions of object features that can be evaluated and weighted based on how good or bad they fit some metric.
+This project studies the application of genetic algorithms for generating paintings based on images.
+Each painting is drawn with a set of strokes, and an evolution process is used to explore and exploit the field of possible paintings.

+More information is available in the project [report](./report/PCG_Portfolio_Project_1_Report.pdf).

 ## Algorithm

 This implementation is based on a paper of A. Nasen and M.C.
 Lewis (2018). _Applying Genetic Algorithms to Generating Paintings_.
 Accessed at [link](https://csce.ucmss.com/cr/books/2018/LFS/CSREA2018/IPC3627.pdf).